-One night I was searching bush jobs on the internet when I came across an ad for a C206 position in Guyana, South America (Kanuku Tours).
+One night I was searching bush jobs on the internet when I came across an ad for a C206 position in Guyana, South America (Kanuku Tours – out of business now).
 I was a bit hesitant initially but ended up applying.
 The following day we had a Skype interview, and a week later I had my first flight over the Amazon.
 What ensued was the best two and a half years of my life.

 What would you say is the hardest thing about being a Bush Pilot?

 You will not always be based in the best cities and countries, but stick it through.
 The reward at the end is without a doubt worth it.
 The flying itself is easy.